lich0031/AIDE/README.md

 - Model evaluation on the CHAOS dataset can utilize the file train_files/evalchaos_comparison_1cases.py by modifying the image and optimized model path and information accordingly.

+### Hardware and time complexities
+- To train the model, computers with GPUs should be utilized.
+The optimization time of the model depends various factors, including the dataset, the batch size, the epoch number, and the hardware.
+For our implementation of the CHAOS data, it took the comparison model (984 training samples) around 300s to run one epoch, and it took our framework around 420s.
+Our framework is a little bit more complex as two models are trained in parallel.
+- The models can be evaluated on computers with or without GPU.
+Evaluation is very fast, and it takes only several seconds to evaluate one 3D image.

 ## Example results
 Example segmentation results on the CHAOS dataset can be found in train_files/examplesegmentationresults.
 Additional optimized models and segmentation results for the task can be downloaded [here](https://onedrive.live.com/?id=D6A80DBCD21AD447%216335&cid=D6A80DBCD21AD447).